Clostridium tertium: Virulence

+Treatment

-TreatmentClostridium tertium bacteremia can cause fever, and directed antibiotic therapy is indicated.
+Clostridium tertium bacteremia can cause fever, and directed antibiotic therapy is indicated.
 C. tertium is commonly (but not universally) resistant to many β-lactam antibiotics such as penicillin and cephalosporin; clindamycin; and metronidazole; but it is susceptible to vancomycin, trimethoprim-sulfamethoxazole, and ciprofloxacin.
 Mortality related to C. tertium bacteremia treated appropriately appears to be quite low.
 The selection effect of antibiotics on C. tertium may occur in cases where patients have had prior exposure to β-lactam antibiotics.